We're your one stop scale model

 6" and meter gauge.
 Broad gauge was more widely used before Standard Gauge became the

 standard.
 Gauges up to 7 feet wide were used.
-Canada had large sections of 5' 6".
-The San
+Canada had large sections of 5' 6" in the early

 Narrow Gauge is any gauge narrower than standard gauge.
 Gauges as small as 1' 11 1/2"